-- Object Inspector The object inspector allows you to view and change the parameters of the current pipeline object.
+Object Inspector The object inspector allows you to view and change the parameters of the current pipeline object.
 There are three tabs in the object inspector.
 The Properties tab presents the configurable options for the object behavior.
 The Display tab presents options for how the object is represented in the view.
-The Information tab shows basic statistics on the data produced by the pipeline object. - 3D View The remainder of the GUI is used to present data so that you may view, interact with, and explore your data.
-This area is initially populated with a 3D view that will provide a geometric representation of the data.
+The Information tab shows basic statistics on the data produced by the pipeline object.